UPPMAX/HPC-python/docs/isolated.rst

    .. tab:: HPC2N

       1) **First go to the directory you want your environment in.**
       Installing spacy.
-Using existing modules for numpy (in SciPy-bundle) and the vpyenv we created under Python 3.9.5.
-Note that you need to load Python again if you have been logged out, etc. but the virtual environment remains, of course.
+Using existing modules for numpy (in SciPy-bundle) and the included Python/3.10.4.
+Here we are creating the virtual environment ``vpyenv``.

-      .. admonition:: Load modules for Python, numpy (in SciPy-bundle), activate the environment, and install spacy on Kebnekaise at HPC2N
+      .. admonition:: Load modules for Python, numpy (in SciPy-bundle), matplotlib (since we need it for seaborn later), create the virtual environment, activate the environment, and install spacy on Kebnekaise at HPC2N
          :class: dropdown

          .. code-block:: console

-            $ module load GCC/10.3.0 OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05
+            $ module load GCC/11.3.0 OpenMPI/4.1.4 SciPy-bundle/2022.05 matplotlib/3.5.2
+            $ python -m venv --system-site-packages vpyenv
             $ source vpyenv/bin/activate
             (vpyenv) $ pip install --no-cache-dir --no-build-isolation spacy

       2) Installing seaborn.
-Using existing modules for numpy (in SciPy-bundle), matplotlib, and the vpyenv we created under Python 3.9.5.
-Note that you need to load Python again if you have been logged out, etc. but the virtual environment remains, of course
+Using existing modules for numpy (in SciPy-bundle), matplotlib, and the vpyenv we created above.
+Note that you need to load the modules again if you have been logged out, etc. but the virtual environment remains, of course

       .. admonition:: Load modules for Python, numpy (in SciPy-bundle), matplotlib, activate the environment, and install seaborn on Kebnekaise at HPC2N
          :class: dropdown

          .. code-block:: console

-            $ module load GCC/10.3.0 OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05 matplotlib/3.4.2
+            $ module load GCC/11.3.0 OpenMPI/4.1.4 SciPy-bundle/2022.05 matplotlib/3.5.2
             $ source vpyenv/bin/activate
             (vpyenv) $ pip install --no-cache-dir --no-build-isolation seaborn